-As part of our effort to support Ukrainians throughout this horrific time, we want to focus on supporting Ukrainian photographers’ ability to continue their work.
-To do this EEP Berlin has launched the Research Grant Program for Ukrainian Photographers.
+As part of our effort to support Ukraine throughout this horrific time, we want to focus on supporting Ukrainian photographers’ ability to continue their work.
+To do this EEP Berlin has launched RGULAR - Research Grant Program for Ukrainian Lens-Based Artists and Researchers.

 — to deal with the consequences the war poses on the Ukrainian photographic community;

-— to ensure the continuity and development of the Ukrainian photographic scene during the war.
+— to ensure the continuity and further development of the Ukrainian photographic scene during the war.

 EEP Berlin would like to pay individual attention to the work of each participant and will be grateful to periodically receive updates on the work created.
 The updates can be in the form of images, screenshots, video, sound, writing, and other.**